Expedia (EXPE)

 Originally founded as a part of Microsoft, Expedia (NASDAQ:EXPE) is one of the world’s leading online travel agencies.

-- A positive is that its platform is difficult to replicate at scale and leads to a best-in-class gross margin of 89%
+- On the bright side, its platform is difficult to replicate at scale and results in a best-in-class gross margin of 89.6%

 Why There Are Better Opportunities Than Expedia